Joseph Yobo confirmed as new Nigeria assistant coach | Goal.com

 The Everton legend captained the Super Eagles to a triumphant outing at the 2013 Africa Cup of Nations in South Africa, and will now assist Gernot Rohr.

-Yobo graduated from to the Super Eagles after representing the country at the U20 title during the 1999 Fifa U20 World Cup.
+Yobo graduated to the Super Eagles after representing the country at the U20 level during the 1999 Fifa U20 World Cup.

-Having earned his first senior cap in an Afcon qualifying match against Zambia, the ex Olympique Marseille man went ahead to gather 101 appearances to become the country’s most capped Eagle – a honour he shares with Vincent Enyeama.
+Having earned his first senior cap in an Afcon qualifying match against Zambia, the ex-Olympique Marseille man went ahead to garner 101 appearances to become the country’s most capped Eagle – a honour he shares with Vincent Enyeama.

-At club level, he won two Turkish Cup titles, 1 Super Lig diadem and was voted in Africa's bext XI for 2007–08 season.
+At club level, he won two Turkish Cup titles, one Super Lig and was voted in Africa's bext XI for 2007–08 season.

 He is expected to make his bow when Rohr’s team face Sierra Leone on March 23 as the race for Cameroon 2021 commences.